christopher-hakkaart/nextflow/docs/workflow.md

 **Limitations**

-- A recursive process or workflow must have matching inputs and outputs, such that the outputs for each iteration can be supplied as the inputs for the next iteration.
+- A recursive process or workflow must have matching inputs and outputs so that each iteration can supply its outputs as inputs for the next iteration.

 - Recursive workflows cannot use *reduction* operators such as `collect`, `reduce`, and `toList`, because these operators cause the recursion to hang indefinitely after the initial iteration.